 They really think Romney's the only guy that's electable because he's the most handsome and because he sounds the smartest.

-I mean, that's our a lot of people on our side have really lowered their requirements this year.
+I mean, that's a lot of people on our side have really lowered their requirements this year.

-And so that means he's electable as opposed to Perry, who sounds like a hick.
+And so that means he's electable as opposed to Perry who sounds like a hick.

 They think that Paul can't get elected because he sounds like a lunatic bond villain.

-I mean, this is what I hear.
+I mean, that's what I hear.

-Cain never had a chance because he can't talk.
+Kane never had a chance because he can't talk.

-Uh uh Perry didn't have a chance because he sounds stupid and too much like Bush.
+Perry didn't have a chance because he sounds stupid and too much like Bush.

-Um who else am I leaving out?
+Who else am I leaving out?

-There's somebody Huntsman never had a chance because he's too phony.
+Huntsman never had a chance because he's too phony.

-That Romney was electable because the only guy that looked handsome and could speak right.
+This is what I heard from my friends and people I know that Romney was electable because the only guy that looked handsome and could speak.

 It has nothing to do with the way the media is going to treat him.

-Does it really I I'm to the point where I'm wondering, does it even matter anymore?
+I'm to the point where I'm wondering, does it even matter anymore?

-Do you trust him more than you trust Obama?
+Yeah, but do you trust him more than you trust Obama?

-Well, that's not saying much.
+That's not saying much.

-Oh, now come on now.
+Oh, now, come on now.

-I'm just I am so frustrated.
+I'm just, I am so frustrated.

-And I will be at the voting booth on election day voting against Obama.
+And I will be at the voting booth on Election Day voting against Obama.

-That's that's what I think everybody knows.
+That's what I think everybody knows.

 Why not go for the whole ball of wax?